Careers360 Logo

 Lokmanya Tilak was born into a Brahmin, Marathi family in the Ratnagiri district of modern-day Maharashtra on 23 July 1856.
 His ancestral village was Chikhali.
 His father, Gangadhar Tilak was a school teacher and a Sanskrit scholar who died when Tilak was 16.
 A few months before his father's death, he was married to Tapibai.
 He obtained his bachelor's degree in Mathematics from Deccan College of Pune and obtained his L.L.B degree from Government Law College.
 After graduating, he became a mathematics teacher at a private school in Pune.
 Later, he became a journalist and got involved in public affairs.

 Tilak had a long political career agitating for Indian autonomy from British colonial rule.
 Tilak was the most widely known political leader before Gandhi.
 He was considered a Radical Nationalist but a Social Conservative.
-He was imprisoned on several occasions that included a long stint at Mandalay, Burma.
+He was imprisoned on several occasions including a long stint at Mandalay, Burma.
 At one stage of his political career, he was called "The Father of Indian Unrest".
 Tilak encouraged the Swadeshi Movement and Boycott Movement.
-He founded the All India Home Rule League which became one of the active movements in India.
+He was the one of founders of the All India Home Rule League which became one of the active movements in India.

 Back to top